 Fee payment deadline is today, May 21.
 More

 The ECDE Associate of Applied Science curriculum includes planned experiences in the form of courses, practicum experiences, and other learning opportunities in both general and professional studies.
 The ECDE Plan of Study carefully integrates courses from both areas each semester to ensure that students make effective use of their time and resources while attending Columbus State.
 Students graduating with their Associate of Applied Science degree in Early Childhood Development and Education will have completed 73 semester hours of coursework.
-The ECDE AAS Plan of Study can be found in the Appendix of this handbook.

 General and Basic Studies

 General and basic studies ensure competency in verbal and written Education, English, Mathematics, Science, History, and Psychology.

 Professional studies include two essential components, knowledge and application, to guide professional practice and practicum experiences to develop competence in working with young children and their families in a variety of settings.
 Specifically, the professional core provides theoretical knowledge and practical skills in:

 - Human growth, development and education (birth through age five) with focus on cognitive, language, creative, physical, social and emotional domains

 - Historical, philosophical, psychological and social foundations of Early Childhood Education

 Methodology for planning, implementing and assessing curriculum plans aligned with the Ohio Early and Development Standards